Further Seems Forever: 2007–2010: Post-breakup activity

-Following the band's breakup Bunch and Cordoba formed Fields Forever, a duo project performing acoustic renditions of Further Seems Forever and Sense Field songs which toured across Europe.
+Following the band's breakup, Bunch and Cordoba formed Fields Forever, a duo project performing acoustic renditions of Further Seems Forever and Sense Field songs which toured across Europe.
 Other members went on to other projects, with Kleisath joined a group called En Masse in early 2006 and Cordoba joining Kicked Out Heel Drag in early 2007.

 2010–present: Reunion with Carrabba

 Further Seems Forever reunited with original singer Chris Carrabba in August 2010.
 Further Seems Forever and Dashboard Confessional both played the Groezrock festival in April 2011.
 The band's fourth studio album, Penny Black, was released in October 2012 through Rise Records.

 In August 2015, it was announced that Gleason had rejoined the band.

 Former frontman Jon Bunch died on January 31, 2016, in Irvine, California at the age of 45.

-In the Fall of 2021, the band played the Furnace Festival with the Gleason-era lineup.
+In the fall of 2021, the band played the Furnace Festival with the Gleason-era lineup.

 On February 2, 2022, it was announced that Further Seems Forever would reunite with the original lineup to celebrate 20 years of The Moon Is Down at the Breakfast in Franklin, Tennessee.

+In February 2024, the band signed with Iodine Recordings.